gemanor/deck/OSSNA_Policy_as_Code/talk.md

 ---

-^ Now that Jessie is happy with the understanding of the need in ABAC model, he redesing the middleware in the application so it support the new model, and he is happy again.
+^ Now that Jessie is happy with the understanding of the need in ABAC model, he redesign the middleware in the application so it support the new model, and he is happy again.

 ```javascript
 // Middleware